Mark Oliphant: Cavendish Laboratory

 The Cavendish Laboratory was the home of some of the great discoveries in physics.
 It was founded in 1874 by the Duke of Devonshire (Cavendish was his family name), and its first professor was James Clerk Maxwell.

 Rutherford's Cavendish Laboratory was carrying out some of the most advanced research into nuclear physics in the world at the time.
 Oliphant was invited to afternoon tea by Rutherford and Lady Rutherford.
 He soon met other researchers at the Cavendish Laboratory, including Patrick Blackett, Edward Bullard, James Chadwick, John Cockcroft, Charles Ellis, Peter Kapitza, Egon Bretscher, Philip Moon and Ernest Walton.
 There were two fellow Australians: Harrie Massey and John Keith Roberts.
-Oliphant would become especially close friends with Cockcroft.
+Oliphant became especially close friends with Cockcroft.
 The laboratory had considerable talent but little money to spare, and tended to use a "string and sealing wax" approach to experimental equipment.
 Oliphant had to buy his own equipment, at one point spending £24 of his allowance on a vacuum pump.

-Oliphant submitted his PhD thesis on "The Neutralization of Positive Ions at Metal Surfaces, and the Emission of Secondary Electrons" in December 1929.
+In December 1929, Oliphant submitted his PhD thesis on "The Neutralization of Positive Ions at Metal Surfaces, and the Emission of Secondary Electrons".
 For his viva, he was examined by Rutherford and Ellis.
 Receiving his degree was the attainment of a major life goal, but it also meant the end of his 1851 Exhibition Scholarship.
 Oliphant secured an 1851 Senior Studentship, of which there were five awarded each year.
 It came with a living allowance of £450 per annum for two years, with the possibility of a one-year extension in exceptional circumstances, which Oliphant was also awarded.

 A son, Geoffrey Bruce Oliphant, was born 6 October 1930, but he died of meningitis on 5 September 1933.
 He was interred in an unmarked grave in the Ascension Parish Burial Ground in Cambridge, alongside Timothy Cockcroft, the infant son of Sir John and Lady Elizabeth Cockcroft, who had died the year before.
 Unable to have more children, the Oliphants adopted a four-month-old boy, Michael John, in 1936, and a daughter, Vivian, in 1938.